gcg-99/TFM/README.md

-# Master's thesis of Master in Computational Biology - Analysis of the transcriptional network regulated by the TCP transcription factor BRANCHED1
+# Analysis of the transcriptional network regulated by the TCP transcription factor BRANCHED1

 This Master's thesis is part of the project **'CENTRAL INTEGRATORS OF STIMULI CONTROLLING BRANCHING: BRC1-SMXL INTERACTIONS'**.